hpcprofessional/tcs_api_reports/README.md

 Examples of getting reports from different components of Tenable.cs using the API.

 * cspm_report.py generates a report for each project configured in Tenable.cs
-* consec_summary_report.py generates a report for each container image in Tenable.cs
+* consec_summary_report.py generates a report summarizing each container image in Tenable.cs

 ## Prerequisites